 Your new blog’s home page

-There are two main questions you need to answer here that your visitor is asking:
+When you’re learning how to start a blog there are two main questions you need to answer on your home page that your visitor is asking:

 - What do you do?